 You will learn that the church is not open for visits every day and that you have to register online for the visits. (we did).
-The ladies there were so nice so I don’t think it is a problem if you forget to do it, but given the time to get there better be safe.
-The entrance of free but you are asked to do make a small donation for the maintenance of the building
+The ladies there were so nice that I don’t think it is a problem if you forget to do it, but given the time to get there better be safe.
+The entrance is free but you are asked to make a small donation for the maintenance of the building

-The are plenty of excellent resources on the web of the church.
+The are plenty of excellent resources on the web of the church itself.

 Summer holidays have been over for a few weeks, and it is time to go back to this blog.
 As usual I did not shoot as much as expected during the holidays.
 One poor roll of medium format Rollei 80S with the old Kodak Autographic, and with the M6 a roll of Kodak Gold and the present roll of Rollei Vario Chrome.